 - Make picking up the guitar the easiest possible?
 Is it in a case under the bed?
 Try a guitar stand so you can just pick it right up

-- Find a routine to slip guitar playing into.
+- Find a daily moment to slip guitar playing into.
 An example might be “come home from work, change clothes, play guitar”.
-In this way, you’ll find that if you do the earlier habits, you’ll do the later one (play guitar)
+In this way, you’ll find that if you do the earlier habits, you’ll do the later one (play guitar).

 - If you can’t do 15 minutes a day, then playing 5 minutes every day is still a big success.